-The O&C Committee applied each Applicable Officer's 2016 individual performance goals originally set using the Annual Incentive Plan measures, metrics, targets and procedures when determining the amount of the Applicable Officer's 2016 award under the Executive Performance Plan.
+The O&C Committee applied each Applicable Officer's 2017 individual performance goals originally set using the Annual Incentive Plan measures, metrics, targets and procedures when determining the amount of the Applicable Officer's 2017 award under the Executive Performance Plan.
 It is the intention of the O&C Committee that the total annual incentive award for each Applicable Officer paid under the Executive Performance Plan for any year will not exceed the amount that would have been awarded to the Applicable Officer for that year if the Applicable Officer's award had been made under the Annual Incentive Plan.

-Each of the Named Executive Officers were Applicable Officers under the Executive Performance Plan for 2016.
-The following table sets forth each Named Executive Officer's allocation percentage of the maximum award fund ("Maximum Award Percentage") for 2016.
-The 2016 maximum individual award amount is calculated by multiplying the Maximum Award Percentage by 3 percent of DTE Energy Adjusted Net Income ("Maximum Individual Amount").
-The final total 2016 executive performance plan award is the result of the O&C Committee exercising its negative discretion to reduce the Maximum Individual Amount ("Actual Award Amount").
+Each of the Named Executive Officers was an Applicable Officer under the Executive Performance Plan for 2017.
+The following table sets forth each Named Executive Officer's allocation percentage of the maximum award fund ("Maximum Award Percentage") for 2017.
+The 2017 maximum individual award amount is calculated by multiplying the Maximum Award Percentage by 3 percent of DTE Energy Adjusted Net Income ("Maximum Individual Amount").
+The final total 2017 executive performance plan award is the result of the O&C Committee exercising its negative discretion to reduce the Maximum Individual Amount ("Actual Award Amount").
 The Actual Award Amount does not include the value of dividends paid on unvested restricted stock paid under the Executive Performance Plan.
-Each of the Named Executive Officers was designated as an Applicable Officer under the Executive Performance Plan for 2017, and the table also includes each Named Executive Officer's Maximum Award Percentage for 2017.

-Name and Title 2016 Maximum Award Percentage 2016 Maximum Individual Amount 2016 Actual Award Amount 2017 Maximum Award Percentage Gerard M. Anderson 45% \$ 10,000,000 \$ 5,128,720 45% Chairman and Chief Executive Officer Peter B. Oleksiak 10% \$ 2,739,744 \$ 893,196 10% Senior Vice President and Chief Financial Officer Steven E. Kurmas 15% \$ 4,109,616 \$ 1,511,000 15% Vice Chairman David E. Meador 15% \$ 4,109,616 \$ 1,548,956 15% Vice Chairman and Chief Administrative Officer Gerardo Norcia 15% \$ 4,109,616 \$ 1,462,068 15% President and Chief Operating Officer
+Name and Title 2017 Maximum Award Percentage 2017 Maximum Individual Amount 2017 Actual Award Amount Gerard M. Anderson 45% \$ 10,000,000 \$ 5,128,750 Chairman and Chief Executive Officer Peter B. Oleksiak 10% \$ 3,187,827 \$ 1,017,625 Senior Vice President and Chief Financial Officer Steven E. Kurmas 15% \$ 4,781,741 \$ 820,400 Vice Chairman David E. Meador 15% \$ 4,781,741 \$ 1,504,725 Vice Chairman and Chief Administrative Officer Gerardo Norcia 15% \$ 4,781,741 \$ 1,822,550 President and Chief Operating Officer

-The final awards for the 2016 year were paid to each of the Named Executive Officers in early 2017.
+The final awards for the 2017 year were paid to each of the Named Executive Officers in early 2018.